chucknology/PhabGalleryFix/README.md

 ---
 Install with `adb install -r -d PhabGalleryFixed.apk`

-Install any social media apps which were previously failing to install with error -505, such as G+.
+Install any apps which were previously failing to install with error -505, such as G+.

 The Gallery app will no longer be functional.
 To restore the working functionality of the Gallery app: